infiniticio/docs.examples/README.md

 The `contracts` module:
 - serves as the central point for all interactions between Workflows and Services, and Workflows and other Workflows (There are no direct interactions between services when using Infinitic).
-- is the only module needed in order to dispatch a task or a workflow.
+- is the only module needed for an Infinitic client to dispatch a task or a workflow.

 ## Prerequisites